Instructor: Amy Cook

 Management skills series -- hand touch, mat work intro

-Leash handling series -- speed changes (without tripping!), coming to front (you walk backwards)
+Leash handling series -- speed changes (without tripping!), coming to front (you walk backward)

 Management skills series -- classical recall, find it

 Mid-week lecture: What the heck is reactivity, anyway?

 Leash handling series -- quick sits, coming across body to switch sides

 Management skills series -- Paws Up and/or Up On Top

 Leash handling series -- peeling off on the side your dog is on, peeling off on the side your dog isn’t on

 Management skills series -- stationary leave it, mat work revisited

 Leash handling series --180 u-turn with backup, 180 u-turn with "front cross"